up

 Office of Human Resources

 The Office of Human Resources administers the County's Telework Policy to encourage County staff to reduce vehicle miles traveled.
-The Office conducts virtual trainings related to climate change and works to build awareness among all County staff about climate change.
+The office conducts virtual trainings related to climate change and works to build awareness among all County staff about climate change.

 Department of Permitting Services